juergenweb/FrontendComments/README.md

 ```

 ## Queuing notification emails
-This module offers commenters the possibility to get notified, if a new reply has been posted to their comment or to other comments.
-This could lead to a very large amount of notification emails each time a comment will be posted, especially if your site has a high comment activity.
+This module offers commenters the option to be notified whenever a new reply to their comments or other comments has been posted.
+This can result in a very large number of notification emails every time a comment is posted, especially if your website has high comment activity.

-Sending a lot of emails at once will have an impact on your site performance, because the sending of mails will be triggered via LazyCron on page load and this will have an impact on the loading process of the page during the Cron task runs.
+Sending a lot of emails at once affects server performance.
+Since the sending process is triggered when a page is loaded via LazyCron, this can increase the load time of a page.

 In other words, a user visits a page on your site and if LazyCron will be triggered at this moment, the module will send out fe 200 mails at once.
 This could take a lot of time until the last mail has been sent, and this blocks the loading process of the page.
 BTW if you are sending a lot of mails at once, you probably get marked as a spammer ;-)